Knee Prosthesis in Mainz - Always an Individual Decision

 Decision factors:

-In the curaparc-clinic Mainz , every knee replacement is individually planned.
-Using digital X-ray technology, possibly MRI, and clinical functional testing, a precise measurement is performed.
-Based on this planning, Prof. Dr. Kutzner can select the optimal prosthesis – whether a classic knee TEP, patient-specific implants, or minimally invasive partial knee replacements like the unicompartmental knee replacement or a PFJ.
+At the curaparc-clinic Mainz, every knee replacement is individually planned.
+Precise measurements are taken using digital X-ray technology, MRI if necessary, and clinical functional testing.
+Based on this planning, Prof. Dr. Kutzner select the optimal prosthesis – whether a classic total knee replacement, patient-specific implants, or minimally invasive partial joint replacements such as a unicompartmental knee replacement or a PFJ.

 🏥 11.
 Surgical procedure: How knee replacement surgery is performed in Mainz